EORI vs VAT Numbers

 EORI registration is free via the UK EORI registration service (gov.uk) and typically takes 1–2 weeks.
 VAT registration is handled separately through HMRC's VAT online service.

-Failure to hold a valid EORI when required can result in customs declarations being rejected, shipments held at border, and HMRC penalties up to £300 per violation.
+Failure to hold a valid EORI when required can result in customs declarations being rejected, shipments held at border, and HMRC penalties up to request a quote per violation.
 Incorrect VAT registration incurs separate penalties under tax law.

 T&C Logistics handles customs-compliant shipments across the UK and internationally.
 Our hazardous goods (ADR) and pharma cold chain services require strict EORI compliance for cross-border movements.
 We also support same-day courier services for time-critical exports and imports.